-MAKING YOUR VOICE HEARD AT HOUSE MEMBER TOWN HALL MEETINGS
+MAKING YOUR VOICE HEARD AT CANDIDATE EVENTS

-During the August recess many members of Congress host Town Hall Meetings in their district.
-Open to the public, these meetings are a chance for members to hear directly from their constituents about the key issues before Congress.
-This August, the humanitarian crisis at the southern border and unaccompanied immigrant children are likely to be a frequently discussed topic, as is immigration reform.
+In preparation for the November elections, candidates are campaigning in locations near you!
+Many campaign stops are open to the public and are a chance for members to hear directly from their constituents about the key issues before Congress.
+This election season, the humanitarian crisis at the southern border and unaccompanied immigrant children are likely to be a frequently discussed topic, as is immigration reform.
 Anti-immigrant groups will be present to make their case and confuse the two issues.
 We need to make sure that that our elected officials hear LOUD and CLEAR that we, as Catholics, want to see a response to these children driven by compassion, justice and humanity.
 By asking questions about the treatment of children, conditions in Central America, or the detention of families we communicate with our elected officials about the values we share as a community, and the role we have to play as people of faith.
-The August recess is so important precisely because of these moments where the electorate has the chance to change a representative's or senator's mind on an issue.